mharrys/onchange/README.md

 Execute string command or script on file or directory modifications.
 Everytime a modification happens it will terminate any previous running process.

+# Dependencies
+For GNU/Linux, inotify-tools must be installed.

 ## Examples

 ### Print "changed" when "foo.txt" is modified